rhomobile/rhomobile-docs/eb/en/edge/api/system.md

 <span class='text-info'>STRING</span>
 ####Description

-For Windows Mobile and Windows CE the keyboard can be manually shown or hidden as required.
-All other platforms only support 'automatic'.
-The default state for Windows Mobile and Windows CE is manual, for all other platforms it is automatic.
+<p>For Windows Mobile and Windows CE the keyboard can be manually shown or hidden as required.
+All other platforms only support &lsquo;automatic&rsquo;.
+The default state for Windows Mobile and Windows CE is manual, for all other platforms it is automatic.</p>

 ####Params
 <p><strong>Default:</strong> See Description</p>
 ####Values

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.System.KEYBOARD_SHOWN
-	* String: shown
+* Constant: EB.System.KEYBOARD_SHOWN - String: shown
-	*
-Shows the on screen keyboard, after setting the keyboard to shown or hidden it will no longer appear / disappear automatically until you set this property to automatic.
+<p>Shows the on screen keyboard, after setting the keyboard to shown or hidden it will no longer appear / disappear automatically until you set this property to automatic.</p>

-* Constant: EB.System.KEYBOARD_HIDDEN
-	* String: hidden
+* Constant: EB.System.KEYBOARD_HIDDEN - String: hidden
-	*
-Hides the on screen keyboard, after setting the keyboard to shown or hidden it will no longer appear / disappear automatically until you set this property to automatic.
-This is most useful if your device has a hardware keyboard or you are scanning / capturing data to an input field.
+<p>Hides the on screen keyboard, after setting the keyboard to shown or hidden it will no longer appear / disappear automatically until you set this property to automatic.
+This is most useful if your device has a hardware keyboard or you are scanning / capturing data to an input field.</p>

-* Constant: EB.System.KEYBOARD_AUTOMATIC
-	* String: automatic
+* Constant: EB.System.KEYBOARD_AUTOMATIC - String: automatic
-	*
-Automatically shows or hides the keyboard as needed by the application.
+<p>Automatically shows or hides the keyboard as needed by the application.</p>

 ####Access

-<ul><li><i class="icon-book"></i>Class: This property can only be accessed via the API class object. <ul><li><code>EB.System.keyboardState</code> </li></ul></li></ul>
+* Class: This property can only be accessed via the API class object.
+	* <code>EB.System.keyboardState</code>

 ####Platforms